rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 ...
 {{< / highlight >}}

-If you are looking for more powerful solution that can help you effectively deal with errors in Go you can use [https://github.com/pkg/errors/](https://github.com/pkg/errors/) package.
+If you are looking for a more powerful solution that can help you effectively deal with errors in Go you can use [https://github.com/pkg/errors/](https://github.com/pkg/errors/) package.
 By using function `Wrap` from this package you can create meaningful